thomas694/bulk-downloader-for-reddit_with-saved-hashes/README.md

   - [new-option-filename-character-set](../../new-option-filename-character-set)

 It behaves exactly like the original version if you ommit the new options.
 But compare your use case before using this version.
-If you don't need this new options just use the [original version](https://github.com/aliparlakci/bulk-downloader-for-reddit).
+If you don't need these new options just use the [original version](https://github.com/aliparlakci/bulk-downloader-for-reddit).

 ### Use Case